vikrambhatia12/AABotathonInsuranceFraudBot/README.md

 ## Inspiration:
 The inspiration behind this solution was to make our contribution to the community during and post-COVID.
 Automation Anywhere's
 IPA technology has enabled us to employ the most sophisticated digital technologies to solve problems.
+Additionally, our team has representation from Europe, the Middle East, and Asia and this allowed us to bring our different perspectives and skills on the table.

 ## Solution:
 Our solution, the Fraud Detection Bot is an intelligent process automation solution that leverages machine learning blocks such